flopezag/qa-fiware-tutorials/README.md

 ### Steps

 The recommended installation method is using a virtualenv.
 Actually, the installation process is only about the python dependencies, because the python code do not need installation.

 1. Clone this repository.
-2. Create the virtualenv: `virtualenv -ppython3.9 venv`
+2. Create the virtualenv: `virtualenv -ppython3.9 venv`.
-3. Activate the python environment: `source ./venv/bin/activate`
+3. Activate the python environment: `source ./venv/bin/activate`.
-5. Install the requirements: `pip install -r requirements.txt
+4. Install the requirements: `pip install -r requirements.txt`.
+5. Add the OpenWeatherMap Key Id in the `.config/config.json` files.

+To obtain a OpenWeather API Key, you need to register in [OpenWeather](https://openweathermap.org).
+There is a Free option which allows 60 calls/minute and 1,000,000 calls/month, which is good enough for these tutorials.

 [Top](#top)

 ## Execution